 Figure 1.
 The probe sampling scheme for Experiment A and Experiment B. The four colors used in the trials are blue, red, green, and yellow, and the probe is presented at the blue color location.
 The top row is the probe sampling scheme for Experiment A, and the bottom row is the probe scheme of Experiment B.

 Figure 2.
 The proportion of "same" responses as a function of similarity of the probe to the target color, and the proportion of correct responses for the three probe types as a function of set size.
-Data are collapsed over Experiment A and B. The error bar indicates one standard error for within-subjects comparison.
+Data are collapsed over Experiment A and B. The error bars indicate one standard error for within-subjects comparison.

 Figure 3.
 The model fitting from IM with different knowledge attributed to the inference rule.
 The black lines are the data, and the red lines are the model predictions from IM.